vttresearch/siteopt_toolbox/docs/introduction.md

 ## Using Siteopt via Spine Toolbox

 You can use Siteopt in two ways: via Spine Toolbox or via SiteOpt web application.
 Here the first method is explained.
+Refer to the installation section of the documentation to find out how to install Siteopt for Spine Toolbox.

 ### Introduction to Spine Toolbox